Asset allocation is the relative percentage of stocks and bonds in your portfolio. Over time, it determines your investment results.

 Why?
 Because,as we’ll show below, stocks appreciate substantially faster than bonds.

 Say your beloved grandma deposited $100 in the stock market back in 1927, and never invested another dime.
-Today, after the stock market crash of the Great Depression, the stock crash of the Great Recession, and assorted other stock market calamities, she’d still have $328,645.
-In contrast, if she’d bought those risk-free U.S. Treasury bonds, she’d have $7,110.
+Today, after the stock market crash of the Great Depression, the stock crash of the Great Recession, and assorted other stock market calamities, by year-end 2017, she’d have had $399,769.
+In contrast, if she’d bought those risk-free U.S. Treasury bonds, she’d have $7,310.

 What do you want: doubling your money on average every 6¼ years or every 14 years?